PHPOffice/PHPWord/README.md

 $section = $phpWord->addSection();
 // Adding Text element to the Section having font styled by default...
 $section->addText(
+    htmlspecialchars(
-    htmlspecialchars('"Learn from yesterday, live for today, hope for tomorrow.
-The important thing is not to stop questioning."
-(Albert Einstein)')
+        '"Learn from yesterday, live for today, hope for tomorrow. ' .
+'The important thing is not to stop questioning." ' . '(Albert Einstein)'
+    )
 );

 /*
- * Note: it is possible to customize font style of the Text element you add in three ways:
+ * Note: it's possible to customize font style of the Text element you add in three ways:
  * - inline;
  * - using named font style (new font style object will be implicitly created);
  * - using explicitly created font style object.